The WCCA TV Newsletter, November 2018

 WCCA TV Program Notes

 things going on in Central Massachusetts.
-Host of the program, State Senator Harriette Chandler, welcomes the Treasurer of the Commonwealth of Massachusetts, Deborah Goldberg.
+Host of the program, State Senator Harriette Chandler, welcomes Karen Duffy, the President and CEO of the Worcester Credit Union.
+In another episode, Senator Chandler welcomes Dennis Lipka the interim administrator of the WRTA.

-- Know Your Rights is a show to inform viewers of their civil rights, hosted by Ron Madnick.
-Ron talks about America’s Secret Government: The NSA.
-In another episode, Ron talks about The FISCA Court.
+- Know Your Rights is a WCCA TV show to inform viewers of their civil rights, hosted by Ron Madnick.
+Ron talks about The New Supreme Court.
+In another episode, Ron gives an analysis of the last election.

-- Perspectives is a WCCA TV program that features local and national guests sharing their perspectives on politics, current events, mental and emotional health, as well as religion.
-Host of the show, Asima Silva, talks with the author of P For Palestine, Dr. Golbarg Bashi.
-In another episode, Asima welcomes [Tahirah Amatul-Wadud] (http://www.wccatv.com/video/perspectives/PERSPECTIVES15).
+- Perspectives, with Asima Silva, is a WCCA TV show that features local and national guests sharing their perspectives on politics, current events, mental and emotional health, as well as religion.
+Asima talks with with Vivian Li, the Curator of Asian Art at the Worcester Art Museum.

 About WCCA TV